instana/instana-agent-ansible/README.md

 # instana-agent-ansible role

-This [Ansible](https://ansible.com) role installs, configures and runs the monitoring agent for the [Instana monitoring suite](https://www.instana.com).
+The Ansible role installs, configures and runs the monitoring agent for the [Instana monitoring suite](https://www.instana.com).
+You can find the role in the Ansible galaxy at https://galaxy.ansible.com/instana/instana-agent-ansible.

+To install the role use `ansible-galaxy install instana.instana-agent-ansible`.

+Here is an example of a playbook with the various configuration options:

 ## Example: